ldpliu/enhancements-1/enhancements/sig-architecture/30-clusterset-override/README.md

    verbs: ["create"]
 ```

+Note: If I want to create a managedclusterset which `ClusterLabel` is not set, the permission `managedclustersets/clusterlabels` is not needed.
+If I create a managedclusterset with `ClusterLabel` `cluster.open-cluster-management.io/clusterset=<Value>`.
+The `<Value>` must be clusterset name, if not the request will be forbidden.
+(Forward Compatibility)

 b.
 Add a label for managedcluster
-Currently, Anyone who has `update` permission to a managedCluster could update the managedCluster label(besides `cluster.open-cluster-management.io/clusterset`).
+Currently, Anyone who has `update` permission to a managedCluster could update the managedCluster label(except label `cluster.open-cluster-management.io/clusterset=<xxx>`).
 In this proposal, the clusterset could use any label to select managedclusters.
 So when the managedcluster add a label, it may lead to the cluster added to a clusterset if the clusterset match the label.
 So we also need an permission to control the managedcluster's label change.

-we use a subresource `managedclusters/label` to control the permission of managedCluster's label.
+we use a subresource `managedclusters/label` to control the permission of managedCluster's label change.

 So if I want to create a managedCluster named `mc1`, which has a label `region: apac`.
 I must have the following permission.